digitsu/splitting-bitcoin/README.md

-#Surviving the Upcoming Bitcoin Fork Split
+#Mitigating Bitcoin Forking Risk during Network Upgrade
 ####How to survive the Fork Split, a Guide for Exchanges and Businesses

 Jerry Chan